Bluebird record-breaking vehicles: Origins of the name

 In 1925, he also raced an Itala at Brooklands with the name 'The Blue Bird' painted on the bonnet.

 Bluebird or Blue Bird?

 Malcolm Campbell named them "Blue Bird", Donald "Bluebird".

 The hydroplane K4 began life as Malcolm's "Blue Bird", but when Donald decided to use her in 1949, after his father's death, he renamed her "Bluebird".

 Cars

 Sir Malcolm Campbell

+Campbell broke nine land speed records between 1924 and 1935, with three at Pendine Sands and five at Daytona Beach.
+The final record was set at the Bonneville Salt Flats, Utah, in 1935.

 For completeness, earlier cars raced by Campbell and named 'Blue Bird' are also listed here.
 Dates are indicative only.